A Practical Mode System for Recursive Definitions: Extension to a Full Language

 The original syntactic criterion for OCaml was implemented not directly on surface syntax, but on an intermediate representation quite late in the compiler pipeline (after typing, type-erasure, and some desugaring and simplifications).
 In particular, at the point where the check took place, exhaustive single-clause matches such as \lstinline|match t with x -> $\ldots$| or \lstinline|match t with () -> $\ldots$|) had been transformed into direct substitutions.

 This design choice led to programs of the following form being accepted:

-While this seems entirely innocuous, it becomes unsound with the addition of GADTs to the language:
+While this appears innocuous, it becomes unsound with the addition of GADTs to the language:

-For the GADT |eq|, matching against \lstinline{Refl} is not a no-op: it brings a type equality into scope that increases the number of types that can be assigned to the program~\citep{DBLP:conf/aplas/GarrigueR13}.
+For the GADT |eq|, matching against \lstinline{Refl} is not a no-op: it brings a type equality into scope that expands the set of types that can be assigned to the program~\citep{DBLP:conf/aplas/GarrigueR13}.
 It is therefore necessary to treat matches involving GADTs as inspections to ensure that a value of the appropriate type is actually available; without that change definitions such as \lstinline{universal_cast} violate type safety.